informacja/fig/README.md

 *If you have deleted or permission error, check you have opened file in PDF reader*

 ### Article data flow proposed to use with figLib
-What is interesting you don't have to open the github.com is possible to use only Github Desktiop and Overleaf. (in real work process).
-Everything what is needed to have an account on github and enable synchronization.
+What is interesting you don't have to open the github.com, is possible to use only Github Desktiop and Overleaf.

+(in real work process).
+Everything what is needed, is an account on github and enabled synchronization with Desktop app and Overleaf.

 ![](./Article%20data%20flow%20proposed%20to%20use%20with%20figLib.png)